drds1/pycecream/README.md

 #instantiate a pycecream object
 a = pycecream.pycecream()

+'''
+If you use a fortran compiler other than gfortran please indicate here.
+I just re-enter gfortran here for demonstration purposes even though this is unecassary as gfortran is the default argument.
+'''
+a.fortran_caller = 'gfortran'

 '''Choose an output directory in which to save the results.
-This will be a new directory that you have not previously created (pycecream will make it automatically).''' a.output_directory = 'fit_synthetic_lightcurves'
+This will be a new directory that you have not previously created (pycecream will make it automatically).

+NOTE: Each new cream simulation must have a new name for "output_directory argument below otherwise an excpetion is raised.
+This is to prevent accidentally overwriting previous simulations.
+I might change this in a future version
+'''
+a.output_directory = 'fit_synthetic_lightcurves'

 '''
 Add each of the light curves in the simulation.